 Example: 120 inches X .317 = 38 inches

-Keep in mind that maximum sensor sensitivity is usually not needed to obtain the best reading.
-If you’d like to figure this out, give us a call and we can help.
+Maximum sensor sensitivity usually isn’t needed to obtain the best reading.
 However, the fastest method to get things working right in the field is to adjust your sensor settings until an optimal reading is achieved.

 APG ultrasonic sensors have an Auto Sense mode, which optimizes readings automatically in most applications.
 If manual adjustment is needed, contact us and we’ll guide you through it.